-The first interesting observation is related to the use of 2 processors, i.e., 1 slave and 1 master processor.
-In this case, the synchronized algorithm performs worse than the sequential algorithm because of the cut generation which slows down the algorithm.
+The first interesting observation is related to the use of 2 processors, i.e., 1 worker and 1 master processor.
+In this case, the synchronized algorithm performs slightly slower than the sequential algorithm because of the cut generation and communication overheads.
 Our asynchronous algorithm, on the contrary, performs much better.
 This is clearly due to the better use of the processors in our asynchronous method since the two processors are less dependent.
 Also, we observe that the hybrid algorithm is better than the synchronized one, although they are roughly the same during the first phase of the algorithm.
 Thus, the speedup rate in our hybrid algorithm must be due to its asynchronous part.
 This indicates that our asynchronous method has noticeably reduced the computational bottleneck at the master level.

-The speedups do not increase monotonically with the number of the processors.
-This is because increasing the number of slave processors does not alleviate the bottleneck at the master processor, although it significantly accelerates the cut generation cycle.
+The speedups do not increase monotonically with the number of processors.
+This is because the system is constrained by the Amdahl's law and increasing the number of worker processors does not alleviate the bottleneck at the master processor, although it significantly accelerates the cut generation cycle.
 We observe that the synchronous algorithm reaches super linear speedup during the LP phase of the algorithm, while it fails to reach even linear speedup overall.
-This is due to the second phase of the algorithm where the slave processors are not efficiently used and the heavy work is carried out by a single processor, i.e., master.
+(From Table 5: the average run time for the sequential algorithm is 856.58 seconds during the LP phase, while the same measure for the synchronized algorithm over 5 processors is 141.02 seconds.)
+This is due to the second phase of the algorithm where the worker processors are not efficiently used and the heavy work is carried out by a single processor, i.e., master.
 The same situation also applies to the asynchronous and hybrid algorithms.

 Our third observation concerns the hybrid method.
-It outperforms the synchronized method because of using non-blocking communications in the branching phase, which is the most time consuming part of the algorithm; see Figure 3.
+It reaches better speedup than the synchronized method because of using non-blocking communications in the branching phase, which is the most time consuming part of the algorithm; see Figure 3.
 The advantage of the hybrid algorithm over the asynchronous method becomes more evident for larger instances in which solving the LP relaxation is noticeably time consuming.
 Moreover, we observe that its efficiency exceeds, or becomes closer to, the asynchronous method as the number of processors increases.
 This justifies the development of the hybrid algorithm.